-When you arrive in Sapa, your accommodations can be one of the Sapa O’Chau school’s volunteer rooms, a local guest house or a hotel that fits your budget.
+When you arrive in Sapa, your accommodations can be a local guest house or a hotel that fits your budget.
 During the weekends you can trek to the Sapa O’Chau homestay in Lao Chai village.
-Prices at the school range from USD10 per person, per night for short-term stays (less than 4 weeks) to USD5 per person, per night for long-term stays (4 weeks or more).
-Lunch and dinner, consisting of basic Vietnamese meals with the students and staff, are included.
+You may choose to lunch and dine with our youth at the boarding facility, consisting of basic Vietnamese meals at USD1 per meal to cover our costs.
 If you are looking for something different to eat, visit one of the many restaurants in town, or eat tasty and economical food in the market.
 It is very easy to find great food to eat in Sapa and recommendations can be given or you can discover them for yourself.
 Sapa caters to all budgets in regards to meals, you can eat for as little as one dollar a meal or up to as much as you wish to spend.

 "Sapa O'Chau embodies a certain spirit and set of values that every social enterprise should strive for.
 They truly are a champion for change in the ethnic minority community.
 Working with Sapa O'Chau has had a tremendous impact on my worldview, and I encourage anybody to have their own experience with this wonderful organization.
 You won't be disappointed."

 “My first intention was to support the students here to learn English.
 It turned out that I have learnt so much more within this 3-month stay.
 At first I thought I would have the chance to observe the life of the locals closely, but it was far more than I had expected.
 The love and respect that the students gave helps me to open up myself up more.
 I realized how hard-working the people need to be to make a living; how little chance my students could have meat in their daily meal before they lived in Sapa O’Chau.”